pivotal-cf/docs-pks/_proxy-ops-man.hbs.md

-To enable an HTTP proxy for outgoing HTTP/HTTPS traffic from Ops Manager and the BOSH Director, perform the following steps:
+To enable an HTTP proxy for outgoing HTTP/HTTPS traffic from {{ vars.platform_name }} and the BOSH Director, perform the following steps:

-1. Log in to Ops Manager.
+1. Log in to {{ vars.platform_name }}.

 1. Select **User Name > Settings** in the upper right.